Loczi94/MyFirstWebpage/README.txt

-Run index.html with a web browser.
+Download and run index.html with a web browser.